jeki15/jeki15/README.md

 - 👋 Hi, I’m @jeki15
 - 👀 I’m interested in Big Data
 - 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me at linkedin.com/in/zaky-izmi-syakura-0b3603218/

 <!---
 jeki15/jeki15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.